AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

 ---
-title: Manage reports in Assets Essentials
+title: Manage reports in Assets view
-description: Access the data in the reports section of Assets Essentials to assess product and feature usage and derive insights on key success metrics.
+description: Access the data in the reports section of Assets view to assess product and feature usage and derive insights on key success metrics.
 exl-id: c7155459-05d9-4a95-a91f-a1fa6ae9d9a4
 ---
 # Manage reports {#manage-reports}